Design Considerations

 Inhibiting subnets and sites

-You can define subnets and AD sites where machines will download from the DP (these machines will not relay download status messages) and not participate in Nomad elections.
-This feature only supports IPv4 subnets and is useful for sites that have a:
+You can define subnets and AD sites where machines will download from the DP (these machines will not relay download status messages) and not participate in 1E Content Distribution elections.
+This feature only supports IPv4 subnets and is useful for sites that have the following:

 -